What are the Five Types of Welding Joints?

 4. Lap joints:

-Lap joints are rarely used on thicker materials and are commonly used for sheet metal.
+We rarely use lap joints on thicker materials, but we commonly use them for sheet metal.
 However, potential drawbacks include lamellar tearing or corrosion due to overlapping materials.

 5. Edge joints: